ezsystems/ezpublish-legacy/doc/Readme.rst

 This section is about making sure code that uses ajax functions directly on any library or natively includes the correct post form token if available.

-The output filter will do the following changes to response* html to clients:
+The output filter will do the following changes on the html code:

 1. Add a hidden input tag with name='ezxform_token' for all form tags that have post method
 2. Add a hidden tag with id='ezxform_token_js' after body tag that contain